-A Guide to Small Business Management in 2023
+A Comprehensive Guide to Small Business Management in 2025

-A Guide to Small Business Management in 2023
+A Comprehensive Guide to Small Business Management in 2025

 Article by Zarah Ariola

-Small business management can be intimidating.
-From day-to-day operations to long-term planning and everything in between, there's an endless supply of tasks—which is also why many turn to small business consulting firms
+These roles aren't just for giant corporations with thousands of employees.
+Even small businesses need to stay organized to succeed.
+From day-to-day operations to long-term planning and everything in between, there's an endless supply of tasks — which is also why many turn to small business consulting firms for assistance.

 Agency description goes here